Stability of symmetric spaces of noncompact type under Ricci flow

 This section is organized as follows: In subsection \ref{subsec:lambdaWWprelim}, we recall the important identities and carry out some of the basic calculations.
-The reader who is only interested in the rank $1$ case, then finds an estimate on $\lambda_B$ in subsection \ref{subsec:lambdaWWBochner}.
-For an estimate on $\lambda_L$ he or she can then immediately jump to subsections \ref{subsec:af} through \ref{subsec:lambdaWWconclusion} (where he or she can always replace the index $\un{m}$ by $m$ and leave out any term with index $\ov{l}$).
-In order to understand the higher rank case, subsection \ref{subsec:lambdaWWBochner} will still be important since it discusses a Bochner formula which will later be applied to cross-section $\ov{M}_\WW$ of $M$.
-In subsection \ref{subsec:lambdaWWblockform}, we will find that the problem of estimating $\lambda_\WW$ splits into an estimate on three vector bundles $E_{\ov{\pp} \un{\pp}}$, $E_{\Sym_2 \ov{\pp}}$ and $E_{\Sym_2 \un{\pp}}$.
+The reader who is only interested in the rank $1$ case, will find an estimate on $\lambda_B$ in subsection \ref{subsec:lambdaWWBochner}.
+For an estimate on $\lambda_L$ the reader can immediately jump to subsections \ref{subsec:af} through \ref{subsec:lambdaWWconclusion} (where he or she can always replace the index $\un{m}$ by $m$ and leave out any term with index $\ov{l}$).
+In order to understand the higher rank case, subsection \ref{subsec:lambdaWWBochner} will still be important since it discusses a Bochner formula that will later be applied to cross-section $\ov{M}_\WW$ of $M$.
+In subsection \ref{subsec:lambdaWWblockform}, we will find that the problem of estimating $\lambda_\WW$ reduces to an estimate on three vector bundles $E_{\ov{\pp} \un{\pp}}$, $E_{\Sym_2 \ov{\pp}}$ and $E_{\Sym_2 \un{\pp}}$.
 The estimates on $E_{\ov{\pp} \un{\pp}}$ and $E_{\Sym_2 \ov{\pp}}$ will be carried out in subsections \ref{subsec:ovpunp} and \ref{subsec:Sym2ovp}.
 The estimate on $E_{\Sym_2 \un{\pp}}$ is the most difficult one and will be carried out in subsections \ref{subsec:af} and \ref{subsec:afperp}.
 During this discussion, a possible nullspace arises which we will then analyze in subsection \ref{subsec:nullspace}.
 Finally, subsection \ref{subsec:lambdaWWconclusion} contains the proof of Proposition \ref{Prop:lambdaWWpos}.